gggeek/phplot/doc/README.md

 ## INSTALLATION:

+### using Composer

+The recommended way to install PHPlot is by using Composer.

+1. add `phplot/phplot` to your Composer requirements, run `composer update`
+2. make sure your php scripts include `vendor/autoload.php`

+### Manual installation

+If you prefer not to use Composer, you can install PHPlot manually.

-Unpack the distribution (if you are reading this file, you have probably already done that).
+Download Unpack the distribution (if you are reading this file, you have probably already done that).

-Installation of PHPlot simply involves copying two script files somewhere your PHP application scripts will be able to find them.
+Installation of PHPlot simply involves copying three script files somewhere your PHP application scripts will be able to find them.
 The scripts are:

-     phplot.php   - The main script file
+* phplot.php - The main script file
+* phplot_truecolor.php - The source file for class `phplot_truecolor`
-     rgb.inc.php  - Optional large color table
+* rgb.inc.php - Optional large color table

 Make sure the permissions on these files allow the web server to read them.

 The ideal place is a directory outside your web server document area,